cscool/portal/README.md

 finish menu!!
 fix crush
-increase dampening on boxes/floor decrease dampening for player in air link a button to the door
-		  have, on press, move down
-		  use joints?
-anchor portals to kinematic objects with a joint, possibly as a dynamic/kinematic object work images, background add lasers
+decrease dampening for player in air anchor portals to kinematic objects with a joint, possibly as a dynamic/kinematic object work images, background add lasers